CN-UPB/DeepCoMP/docs/model.md

 * Current time-wise fair sharing is fine.
 But volume-wise would be better (Wifi).
 Or even better proportional fair.
 * Assuming a high frequency reuse factor such that neighboring BS do not interfere is like GSM and outdated.
 I should consider a stand-alone scheduler (greedy?) at some point instead.
+    * Or control power or RB/channel assignment by RL like in paper below
 * Assuming that UEs can receive from multiple BS at multiple frequencies at the same time may not be realistic.
 Not sure what is?
-* Allowing UEs to connect to BS that offer 1/10 the required rate doesn't make sense, eg, if the required rate is very high.
+* Done: Allowing UEs to connect to BS that offer 1/10 the required rate doesn't make sense, eg, if the required rate is very high.
 Instead: S * factor c > N?
 With configurable c.

 Model considerations after reading recent paper (26.06.):